HarryLyness/Linear-Modelling-Friends-Sitcom/README.md

 The Data I used for the project can be found here: https://www.kaggle.com/datasets/rezaghari/friends-series-dataset

 Project findings and report can be found here: https://rpubs.com/HarryLyness/Linear_Modelling_Friends_Sitcom

+Project completed using R-Studio

+Feel free to contact me about any questions or queries :)